DrSmartGDSC/DrSmart-Backend/README.md

 python run.py
 ```

 If you added the `SKIN_MODEL_ID`, and `LUNG_MODEL_ID` env vars, the models will get downloaded, then the app will start.
-If you didn't add them, and didn't downloaded the models, then the app will probably crash.
+If you didn't add them, and didn't download the models, then the app will probably crash.

 The `SKIN_MODEL_ID`, and the `LUNG_MODEL_ID` are the IDs of the tensorflow models on Google Drive.